 James Rude, Board Chairperson: Jim Rude is a Senior Consultant at Graham-Pelton Consulting, specializing in non-profit management, fundraising, non-profit executive leadership, marketing, and volunteer management.

-Prior to joining Graham-Pelton Consulting, Jim was the Director of Development and Communications for Worldwide Orphans Foundation (WWO) and led the fundraising efforts for FXB International, where he forged relationships with many national and international foundations and began an individual donor cultivation program.
+Prior to joining Graham-Pelton Consulting, Jim was the Director of Development and Communications for Worldwide Orphans Foundation (WWO) and led the fundraising efforts for United Way, increasing new funding sources and donor cultivation.

 Jim has an MBA in Management from Monmouth University and a BA in Business from Muhlenberg College.